 Here are some tips for making the vision a reality (Sloane, P., The leader’s guide to lateral thinking skills, 2017):

-- Remove fear of the unknown and fear of failure in your words and actions.
+- Remove the fear of the unknown and fear of failure in your words and actions.

 - Stay focused on the key strategic goals despite all the day-to-day distractions.